deltachat/deltachat-pages/_posts/2025-07-25-encryption-v2.md

 XXX screenshosts of contact profiles on multiple platforms

-While users have fewer problems navigating identities in small private circles, the new more beautiful contact profiles aim to help navigate larger chat circles where members frequently get added or removed.
+While users have few problems navigating identities in small private circles, the new more beautiful contact profiles aim to help navigate larger chat circles where members frequently get added or removed.
-The new contact profile aims to help users to identify group members and chat partners:
+The new contact profile aims to help users to identify group members and chat partners by answering these questions:

 - Do you recognize the name and avatar?